Insights from Those Who DO Remember

 “Our duty is not just to remember, but to ensure that such horrors can never happen again.” - Primo Levi

-[I’ve explained as clearly as I could, this vital principle that we should have been remembering on Remembrance Day, in a previous article: What’s Wrong with “The Greater Good”?.
-I recommend reading it if you haven’t.
-But - recognising that many people won’t do that …) in case you haven’t read that, or need a recap., I’ll restate briefly, before looking at insights from my “Three Wise Men”, who have been in this situation.]
+[I explained as clearly as I could, this vital principle that we should have been remembering every Remembrance Day, in a previous article: What’s Wrong with “The Greater Good”?.
+I recommend reading or listening to it if you haven’t.
+But - (recognising that many people won’t do that …) in case you haven’t read that, or need a recap., I’ll restate as briefly as I can, before looking at insights from my “Three Wise Men”, who have been in this situation.]

-There are two ways we learn that coercing people to do things “for the greater good” is wrong:
+There are two (or three) ways we learn that coercing people to do things “for the greater good” is wrong:

 from the behaviour of those who have done this in the past; and

-every time a group of medical ethicists consider the matter, they have codified it.
+every time a group of medical ethicists consider the matter, they have codified the same conclusions.

 After a major war, people are very keen that their loved ones should not have died for nothing, and that we learn “never again” lessons from the experience.
 We humans are pretty dim though, it turns out, and we really need to remind ourselves of the important lessons annually at least.